15 a Victoria Road, London, NW6 6SX

 The Journal, "SELF ENQUIRY", which was published two - four times each year by the Ramana Maharshi Foundation UK between 1993 and March 2004, has now ceased publication.
 Contributors included Robert Adams, Ramesh Balsekar, Douglas Harding, Catherine Ingram, Francis Lucille and David Frawley, along with others among our own members.
 A large stock of back numbers is available.
 These may be purchased at £5 each, including postage.

 The Newsletter provides a diary of teachers who are visiting the UK, as well as items of topical interest and a notice board.
 This continues to be published three times per year.

 The annual subscription (which entitles you to receive 3 Newsletters annually) is £15; overseas £17 (or USD 26).
-Please add £5 if payment not in sterling.)
-Remittance should be made payable to 'Sri Ramana Foundation' and sent to Ken Maskey, 77 Leybourne Road, London E11 3BS giving your full name and address, together with phone number and email address (if any).
+Please add £5 if not in sterling.
+Remittances should be payable to 'Sri Ramana Foundation' and sent to Ken Maskey, 77 Leybourne Road, London E11 3BS giving your full name and address, phone number & email address if any.